alessbell/aless.co/content/blog/2020/index.md

 ### Project Cupid

-By July, with no end to the pandemic in sight, Carla and I decided to use the reservation we'd made as a hedge as part of New York State's [Project Cupid](nyc.gov/Cupid) to obtain a marriage license via Zoom.
+By July, with no end to the pandemic in sight, Carla and I decided to use the reservation we'd made as a hedge with New York State's [Project Cupid](nyc.gov/Cupid) to obtain a marriage license via Zoom.

 Once we'd gotten the license -- issued by a bureaucrat via DocuSign -- we only needed 1. a minister registered with the city and state to perform Zoom weddings and 2. at least one witness physically located in New York state.
 We were lucky to find [Reverend Annie](https://www.revannienyc.com/) online and called on our friends Nicole and Josh.